imperialwool/Amino.fix.fix/README.md

 ## Astericks

-¹ So there is things becoming tricky.
-Python3.10 officially added `|` between types and None.
-HTTPX supporting python3.8+, `__future__` solved problems for python3.9x at least (i tested).
-So *maybe* lib is compactable with python3.8+, but I just never tested this and I need your help.
+¹ So here's things becoming tricky: python3.10 officially added `|` between types and None, HTTPX supporting python3.8+ and `__future__` solved problems at least for python3.9x (i tested).
+But I didn't tested on python3.8x.
+So, I need help here.